urre/wordpress-nginx-docker-compose/README.md

 > When making changes to the Dockerfile : Use `docker-compose up -d --force-recreate --build`.
 > To specify your local domain, change in`./nginx/wordpress_ssl.conf` and in `./src/env`.
 Also change in the scripts in the `cli` folder
-> Currently this downloads the standard WordPress files in `./src`.
-I'm ignoring these in `.gitignore`.
-But if you like you can use this setup without Bedrock.

 ### Tools